schmidt9/SQLDelightPerformanceTest/README.md

 # Description

-This project demonstrates performance difference regarding SQLite operations between Kotlin and C++ implementations.
+This project demonstrates performance difference regarding SQLite operations between Kotlin and C++ implementations on iOS.

 It contains Kotlin Multiplatform Project including [SQLDelight](https://github.com/cashapp/sqldelight) and an Swift XCode project with framework containing C++ SQLite wrapper (which also includes Objective C wrapper for Swift - C++ interop).